 About Hogfish

-Why the name Hogfish?
+What & Why Hogfish?

-The History of Beckett Castle
+The History of our Home Beckett Castle

 Sylvester Beckett and his daughter pose in front of the castle he built that is now named for him on the rocky coast of Maine in the late 1800’s.